Building fire sparks historic memories for Jacksonville natives

 "Ann Sothern.
 Bob Hope.
 Jack Benny.
 I'd seen so many of them.
 I really experienced a lot there," Thomas said.

+The small building that caught fire, which appeared to be used for storage, sent a surprising amount of flames shooting into the air.

-Thomas and her daughter rushed over for a closer look when the flames lit up the night sky around 6:30 p.m., reminiscing about the building that was once the Thunderbird Motor Hotel and Thunderbird Dinner Theater back in the 1960s.
+Thomas and her daughter rushed over for a closer look when the flames lit up the night sky around 6:30 p.m., reminiscing about the larger building on the same property that was once the Thunderbird Motor Hotel and Thunderbird Dinner Theater back in the 1960s.

 Thomas' daughter, Marilyn Reese, remembers when her mother worked at the Thunderbird Motor Hotel as the executive housekeeper.